If you want homeowners to trust you with their next home improvement project, then you need to show them you can be trusted.

 How to get testimonial-worthy answers

-From there, all that’s left is to get their written permission to use their video testimonial as marketing material by getting them to sign a simple release form.
+From there, all that’s left is to get their written permission to use their video testimonial as marketing material by getting them to sign a simple release form (we’ll talk more about this later).

 2. Tools & Equipment Needed